BataBoom/Xlsx2DB/README.md

 # Xlsx2PHP

-Search XLSX for '\' when offering two networks over a single game, to list both networks in a clean array.
+Search XLSX for networks, if more than one network per game, list both/all networks in a clean array.